baruch11/dissidentia/README.md

 # load model
 new_model = model.load(save_path)
 ```
-## Application

-Given a pretrained model, named nameModel.pkl and saved in the data/models directory, you can run the application as follow:

-`run dissidentia/application/app.py -- namedModel` or

-`run dissidentia/application/app.py ` to use the default model

 ## tests
 Run packaging tests with pytest as follows:
 ```bash
 python -m pytest -s tests/